 Participants were asked ‘What change would you like to see over the next ten years?’.
 Views on what is needed next to achieve a step-change by 2028 were rich and varied, but there was a consensus that action is needed now to extend existing gains to all women within the UK and internationally.
 These recommendations are the amalgamation of the priorities for change, from when we asked research participants what change they would like to see over the next ten years.

 Join the conversation

-To generate conversation and awareness in advance of the Women, Power and Politics research, we are asking people to join the debate on social media and respond to the following question using the hashtag #WomenPowerPolitics:
+To generate conversation and awareness around the report, we are asking people to join the conversation on social media and respond to the following question using the hashtag #WomenPowerPolitics:

 '100 years ago, (some) women gained the right to vote in the UK but worldwide there are still gender inequalities in politics and power.
 What change would you like to see over the next 10 years?'

 Watch some of the participants from our research roundtable events in Belfast, Cardiff, Edinburgh, London and Manchester respond to this question in the video above.

 Any further questions should be sent to email@example.com